-Consider An Extended Warranty When Factory Coverage Expires
+Consider An Extended Vehicle Protection Plan When Factory Coverage Expires

 After the first year of owning one of these vehicles, part of the warranty coverage begins to expire.
 One way to hedge against this is to purchase an extended vehicle protection plan.
 These plans are similar to the original factory warranties in that they pay for repairs due to mechanical failure.

-There are many different extended warranties to choose from, and as the factory warranty expires you can purchase coverage to nearly match the original new factory warranty.
-Unlike the 10 year warranty, these extended warranties are fully transferrable.
+There are many different options to choose from, and as the factory warranty expires you can purchase coverage to nearly match the original new factory warranty.
+Unlike the 10 year warranty, these extended vehicle protection plans are fully transferrable.